Sleep is the number one improvement tool you have available to you every day.

 Your body and brain are creatures of habit.

-Going to sleep the same time every night will allow you to eventually be able to fall asleep near instantly at that given time.
+Going to sleep at the same time every night will allow you to eventually be able to fall asleep near instantly at that given time.

 11) Stop agonizing about falling asleep